 The Council's responsibility is to mitigate the impact of hydropower dams on all fish and wildlife in the Columbia River Basin, including endangered species, through a program of enhancement and protection.
-As a planning agency required by law to balance fish and wildlife enhancement against impacts to the region's hydropower system, the Council is uniquely positioned as an honest broker among the agencies, tribes, electric utilities and environ"Through its fish and wildlife program, the Council provides guidance and recommendations on hundreds of millions of dollars per year of Bonneville Power Administration revenues to mitigate the impact of hydropower on fish and wildlife."

-mental and business interests whose activities and legal rights involve the rivers, hydropower, fish and wildlife.
+As a planning agency required by law to balance fish and wildlife enhancement against impacts to the region's hydropower system, the Council is uniquely positioned as an honest broker among the agencies, tribes, electric utilities and environmental and business interests whose activities and legal rights involve the rivers, hydropower, fish and wildlife.
 In this role, the Council provides the most objective public forum to discuss and debate fish and wildlife and energy issues.